shawnsandy/pagekit/README.md

 __Publish tags__

-You can publish individual pagekit tags using `--tags`
+You can publish individual pagekit tags using `--tags`, *please note* that the `--public` tag is required for page to display correctly.

 ```php